 The Gallery - Episode 1 and 2

-Cloudhead Games' The Gallery: Call of the Starseed is a fantasy adventure game that takes you on a mission to find your missing sister.
+Cloudhead Games' The Gallery is a fantasy adventure game that takes you on a mission to find your missing sister.
 It's designed to take full advantage of room-scale gameplay with the devs even creating their own Blink locomotion tech and putting MoCap actors inside the headsets.
 It's beautiful, mysterious and kind of creepy sometimes, showing that Cloudhead really found a perfect balance of ambiance and intrigue.
-Right now you can only play the first episode, but the second is set to arrive in September.
+You can buy the first two episodes together in a handy bundle, or just try out the first for .

 The Brookhaven Experiment

 If you want a game to terrify your friends with, you can't go wrong with The Brookhaven Experiment.
 The zombie shooter offers a campaign and survival mode, the latter of which sees you blasting away the increasingly-tough undead - perfect for when you're hankering for a quick horror fix.
 Remember, when you wet your pants in virtual reality, you wet them in reality too.

 If you've ever wanted to sword fight with skeletons then look no further, friends.
 The undead don't really lunge at you, rather wait around for you to make the first move.
 But once that happens, it's on.
 We got genuinely sweaty with all the slashing and shooting, and we expect you will too.
 While a bit too short – it's a Steam Early Access game – it continues to be added to.

 Serious Sam VR: The Last Hope